19 AI Tools for Technical Writers that Aren’t ChatGPT

 Key features:

-- AI Edits and Fixes: Writers will streamline the content review process with Oxygen’s AI-Fix tool which identifies and modifies validation issues.
+- AI Edits and Fixes: Writers will streamline the content review process with Oxygen’s AI-Fix tool, which identifies and modifies validation issues.
 This solution also checks for grammar and spelling errors, offering smart solutions to improve and harmonize text.
-With this feature, get to the publishing phase faster so consumers can benefit from your documentation sooner.
+With this feature, you will get to the publishing phase faster so that customers can benefit from your documentation sooner.

 - Vision Model Support: Oxygen’s AI Positron Assistant supports Vision models to allow users to read and understand images.
 This supports tech writers by optimizing DITA content creation as it allows them to precise the context, prompt, and images when generating drafts.

-Acrolinx is an AI-powered content governance solution that ensures content adheres to a team’s defined standards for quality, consistency, and tone.
-From specific terminology to clarity, inclusivity, and tone of voice, Acrolinx ensures any author within a company produces quality content that follows an organization’s writing guidelines.
+Markup AI (formerly Acrolinx) is an AI-powered content governance solution that ensures content adheres to a team’s defined standards for quality, consistency, and tone.
+From specific terminology to clarity, inclusivity, and tone of voice, Markup AI ensures AI-generated content passes all quality checks based on an organization’s writing guidelines.

 Key features: